EvgenyKut/testTask/README.md

 When you clone the project:
 <br/>
-:zap: npm install /--/ yarn  for installing libraries and dependencies.
+:zap: <b>npm install<b/> /--/ yarn  for installing libraries and dependencies.
 <br/>
 :rocket: npm start /--/ yarn start  for launch